bigscience-workshop/biomedical/UPLOADING.md

 + Select Private
 + Click `Create dataset`

-The dataset name and the dataset loader script file name must match.
-For example, if your dataset loader script is called `n2c2_2011_coref.py`, then your dataset name should be `n2c2_2011_coref`.
+**Please name your dataloading script with the same name as the dataset.** For example, if your dataset loader script is called `n2c2_2011_coref.py`, then your dataset name should be `n2c2_2011_coref`.

 If there is no appropriate license available in the provided options (for example for datasets with specific data user agreements) you should select "other".

 ### 4. Clone the dataset repository